ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 CoRIMs that are not within their validity period, or that cannot be associated with an authenticated and authorised source MUST be discarded.

-CoRIM that are secured by a cryptographic mechanism such as a signature MUST be discarded if the signature chain does not validate successfully.
+CoRIM that are secured by a cryptographic mechanism such as a signature MUST be discarded if the signature does not validate successfully.

 Other selection criteria MAY be applied.